Mirobit/bitcoin-node-manager/README.md

 Bitcoin Node Manager (BNM) is a lightweight dashboard and control system for your Bitcoin node.

+## Demo

+I set up a [live demo](http://94.156.174.45/bnmdemo).
+The password is `test`.
+All control functionality is disabled and all peer IPs are censored.

 ## Features

-* General extensive dashboard with general information about the node, connected peers and the blockchain
+* Extensive dashboard with general information about the node, connected peers and the blockchain
 * Create rules to manage your peers
 	* Ban, disconnect or log peers that waste ressources, are slow or run alternative clients (e.g. BCash)
 	* Set gobal events that trigger the execution of rules